Disaster Preparation |

 - Support network (family, friends, neighbors).

-- Information (disaster plans, important documents, how-to books, equipment manuals).
+- Information (disaster plans, important documents, how-to books, equipment manuals, paper maps).
+Some info in The Privacy, Security, & OSINT Show - Episode 300.

 - Shelter (if you're away from home, or home is damaged).